jerhon/honlsoft-v2/blog/2023/2023-04-07-git-branching-branch-by-abstraction.md

 ## What is Branching by Abstraction?

-When modifying an area of the system, this introduces a contract which encapsulates the public interface of that functionality.
+When modifying an area of the system, a contract is introduced which encapsulates the public interface of some functionality to change.
 Once the contract is in place, an alternate implementation is created.
 This alternate implementation can be worked on in parallel with the existing implementation.
+Once the alternate implementation it can be swapped with the previous implementation.

 ## A Simple Example: A Chess Game